rheaditi/cognizance/etc/MongoDB.md

 });
 ```

-Used another separate file for the Mongoose schemas.
+Used another separate file for the Mongoose schemas & exported them.
 JLT.

 ```js
 'use strict';